Beliar83/godot-component-system-old/docs/source/tutorials/quickstart.rst

 Game systems
 ============
 A game system can be used to periodically process component data.
-It has the normal _process, _physics_process methods and also an _before_physics_process method.
+It has the normal _process, _physics_process methods and also an _after_physics_process method.
-The latter can, for example, be used to synchronize data between godot nodes and the game object.
+The latter is basically called after _physics_process is done for every node and can, for example, be used to synchronize data between godot nodes and the game object.

 ============
 Code example